emhill/117-Su15/src/morea/11.oo/project.md

 Implement `_isWon` to determine if a player has won.
 You may want to try implementing it for the tic tac toe game we looked at in class (`tictactoe2.py`), and then see how your solution could be adapted to go from looking at 3 spots to 4.

+Testing `_isWon` is difficult with the randomness of the computer player.
+I recommend commenting out the following line in the play method:

+  `col = self._computerMakeMove()`

+and *un*commenting this one:

+  `col = self._userMakeMove()`

+This way you can control where all red and black peices go.
 Run `game.py` to test your game.
-When you've tested that both players can win, you're ready to submit.
+When you've tested that both players can win in many configurations, you're ready to submit.

 <!--Draw a UML diagram of the given code.
 Example for the Date class:
 -->